Tanya Irwin Piano

 I haven’t purchased a piano because I don’t know if my child is interested in learning to play.
 I want to try 1 lesson and see if they even like it.
 What if they hate it?

-In the beginning it’s just general knowledge.
-Piano lessons are very short and are not every day.
+In the beginning piano lessons are short.
 Home practice is minimal.
 After 3 years, learning can become more rigorous and challenging: this is the time to review whether your child is enjoying playing the piano or not.

 The culprit could be video games.
 For example, if your child is playing a video game after school and you start talking about piano lessons or reminding them that it’s time to leave the house to go to the piano lesson, it’s like offering them vegetables (piano lessons) while they’re eating a cake (video games).
 Of course they’ll say “no” to the lessons.